 Before You Buy a Bonsai Tree

-Remember, little bonsai take a long time to grow into large bonsai.
+Last Thoughts - Remember, little bonsai take a long time to grow into large bonsai.
+Never, if you keep it in a small pot.
 If you want a large bonsai, start with larger material.

 On your outing to buy a bonsai tree, take this 'Buying Basics' list with you.